 Customization on Bubble

-Customization is a huge strength for Bubble.
-And now with AI, builders get even more tools to leverage the flexibility, control, and customization Bubble has always been known for.
+Customization has always been a huge strength for Bubble.
+And now with AI, builders get even more tools to leverage the flexibility, control, and customization Bubble is known for.

-On Bubble, you get nearly limitless customization options, plus the flexibility to work in a way that makes sense for you and your level of technical knowledge.
-If you want to use custom code, Bubble supports it.
-If you would rather start with AI or a template to just move forward quickly, that’s supported too.
+On Bubble, you get nearly limitless customization options, plus the flexibility to work in a way that makes sense for you.
+Chat with the AI Agent when you want to iterate quickly, edit visually when you want precision control, or write custom code if you really want to — switch between them anytime.
+If you would rather start with a template to just move forward quickly, that’s supported too.

 The great thing about Bubble is that the AI tools never lock you in to a single way of working — instead, they work with the visual editor to give you more ways to speed up your workflow and overcome the initial blank page.